ferrouslights/react-and-typescript-shopping-cart/README.md

-# Getting Started with Create React App
+# React Shopping Cart With Typescript

 Uses Material UI for icons and grid, styled components for component styling, fake store api for store data, and typescript as the main file type.